 Coleen Fuerst has many years of experience in rowing, coaching, and engineering.
 Coleen had her introduction to the sport in 1970 while at Syracuse University.
 While there was not a women’s rowing program at Syracuse at that time, Coleen found her way into a single scull and quickly fell in love with the sport.
 After Syracuse started her career at GE in Schenectady and then relocated to New Hampshire to continue her career.
 There she got back into rowing at UNH while attending graduate in Civil Engineering there.

 After a few more years of rowing for UNH’s program Coleen and winning 9 national championships in rowing during the summers, she began coaching at Durham Boat Club in 1978.
 She and Jim developed many athletes at Durham Boat Club.
 Many club members won at Stotesbury, NEIRA, Canadian Scholastics, Canadian Henley, HOCR and to compete at prestigious races at Junior, Intermediate, Elite National Championships.

 Coleen continued to coach while working for GE.
 She and Jim coached trials boats that competed at Jr. Worlds three times (a Junior women’s 4x+ in 1983, a Junior men’s 2x in 1986, a Junior, U23 Worlds twice, Pan Ams (3 boats qualified in two different years) and Elite Worlds (6 boats qualified in three years).
 In 1990, Steve Peterson and Bob Dreher won the WRC in Tasmania.
 Several of the Athletes that both Coleen and Jim started or coached at some point in their competitive years, went on to compete and at World Cups, Jr. Worlds, U23 and Elite Worlds, Olympics and a few went on to win a medal there.
-Many of the athletes had successful careers and their competitive rowing years and some even went on to coach.
+Many of the athletes had successful careers and their competitive rowing years and some even went into coaching.

 In 1996 Coleen joined Durham Boat Company having been closely involved from a distance for many years.
 As President of the company Coleen oversees the day-to-day operations and manages the indoor tank product line as well as continuing to give sculling lessons both in the tank equipped with Force Measurement Instrumentation and on-the-water.